vector-of-bool/pmm/README.md

 ## Wha- Why?

 People hate installing new software.
-Especially when they already have a perfectly working tool already present.
+Especially when they already have a perfectly working tool present.
 PMM uses the CMake scripting language to manage external packaging tools.
 PMM will automatically download, install, and control package managers from within your CMake project.